pontus-vision/pontus-vision/README.md

   * Data Privacy Impact Assessment (DPIA Management)
   * Data breach Analysis and Reports
   * Custom Forms and Dashboards
-  * Can be deployed as a cloud native platform as a service self-hosted solution and/or on-prem.
+  * Can be deployed on prem/cloud (self hosted), or used as SaaS

 <br/>